1 Introduction

 3.1 Description of study area

-Brunei Darussalam, a small country on Borneo Island in Southeast Asia, is bordered by the South China Sea to the north and is surrounded by the Malaysian state of Sarawak.
-The nation’s 5,765 square kilometres territory is divided into two non-contiguous areas: The larger western section comprising Brunei-Muara, Tutong, and Belait districts; and the smaller eastern Temburong district.
+Brunei Darussalam, a small country on Borneo Island in Southeast Asia, is bordered by the South China Sea to the north and otherwise surrounded by the Malaysian state of Sarawak.
+The nation’s 5,765 square kilometre territory is divided into two non-contiguous areas: The larger western section comprising Brunei-Muara, Tutong, and Belait districts; and the smaller eastern part of Temburong district.
 Connectivity between the two sections was enhanced in 2020 with the opening of the Sultan Omar Ali Saifuddien Temburong Bridge, which provided direct road access.
 Prior to the bridge’s completion, travel to Temburong required either a journey by water or a detour through Limbang, Malaysia.

 Each of the four districts are further subdivided into smaller administrative areas known as mukims (sub-districts), delineated and shown in Figure 1.
 There are a total of 39 mukims in Brunei.
 For the purposes of this spatial study, these mukims are treated as non-overlapping polygons, and the neighbour contiguity structure of the mukims is defined by the common boundary between two mukims.
 The exception to this are the two mukims of Mukim Kota Batu (Brunei-Muara) and Mukim Labu (Temburong), which are separated by the Brunei Bay but contains the endpoints of the 26.3 km aforementioned bridge.
 In order to avoid separation of the areas into two disconnected graphs, a virtual link is created between these two mukims.